Variations in Psychological Attributes: Class 12 Psychology Notes

 • Independent (Specialized) aptitude tests include Typing Aptitude test, numerical aptitude test, etc

-• Multiple (Generalized) aptitude tests include differential aptitude tests battery, general aptitude test battery which measures intelligence in separate yet homogeneous areas
+• Multiple (Generalized) aptitude tests include a differential aptitude test battery, a general aptitude test battery, which measures intelligence in separate yet homogeneous areas

 Relationship Between Creativity and Intelligence